Why is my stone walkway invasive plants

 Landscaping

-The answer to 'why is my stone walkway invasive plants' is that weeds and other unwanted vegetation can easily take root and grow between the stones of your walkway.
-This is a common issue with stone or paver walkways, as the gaps and crevices provide an ideal environment for invasive plants to establish themselves.
+The answer to 'why is my stone walkway invasive plants' is that weeds and other unwanted plants can easily take root in the cracks and crevices of a stone walkway.
+This is a common problem that many homeowners face.
+The gaps between the stones provide an ideal environment for seeds and plant matter to accumulate, allowing weeds and other invasive plants to establish themselves.

 Step-by-Step Guide